edysfy/Group_website/uxDesign.md

   <img src="supporting_images/Fly_feature.gif" alt="animated" />
 </p>

-# Summary of Design Heuristics used:
+## Summary of Design Heuristics used:

-- ***Matched the system and the real world:*** We made sure that the UX was easy for the user to comprehend.
+- ***Matched the system and the real world:*** <br> We made sure that the UX was easy for the user to comprehend.
 Ie displaying text, in place of an integer, for the mood.
+Also, by not using any error codes on the UI, we converted these errors so they are human readable.
-- ***Error Prevention:*** We through validation errors on the forms to ensure incompatible data wasn't submitted.
-Also, we validated username and password values in the registration forms and through errors if there were any errors.
+- ***Error Prevention:*** <br> We sent errors back to the user on the forms to ensure incompatible/null data wasn't submitted.
+Also, we sent errors when the username and password values in the registration forms were invalid.
+- ***Help users recognize, diagnose, and recover from errors:*** <br> We made sure to not use any error codes on the UI, we converted these errors to desctiptive senteacnes so they are human readable.
-- ***Recognition rather than recall:*** We ensured the user could just recognize functions in the UI instead of having to recall them from previous use.
+- ***Recognition rather than recall:*** <br> We ensured the user could just recognize functions in the UI instead of having to recall them from previous use.
 Like the welcome text on the welcome pop-up, and using text for the top navbar.
-- ***Aesthetic and minimalist design:*** We wanted to keep the user interface clean, to contemplate the design heuristic above.
+- ***Aesthetic and minimalist design:*** <br> We wanted to keep the user interface clean, to contemplate the design heuristic above.
 We only added features that the users demanded, and nothing more.
+Also by taking inspiration from Apple Inc.
-- ***Help and documentation:*** We made sure we provided the user help and guidance while using the UI.
+- ***Help and documentation:*** <br> We made sure we provided the user help and guidance while using the UI.
 We included the 'About' page and the 'welcome' pop-up.

 ## Final Remarks Regarding UX